saarthak99/Human-in-the-loop-RL/README.md

 ### Folders and files

 1. `extra_envs`: Has three folders for envs, wrappers and interveners.
 They are explained as follows:
 	- `envs`: Has the point env
 	- `wrappers`: Used as intervention wrapper. `step` is used to check if agent should intervene.
 If it is not required then we `step` the internal env.
 Otherwise, NaN is returned and `done` flag is set to `True`.
 If intervener gives safe action, dic `info` hhas the `step` output when safe action is applied to the internal env from intervener
 	- `intervener`: Intervention rule G wiht the human intervention for point env.
 It contains `should_intervene` method to decide whether action requires intervention. `safe_action` returns safe action from the policy.
 For the poin env, we have two interveners described as follows:
 		- `PointIntervenerNetwork`: Uses V and Q approximators to build advantage function estimate.
 Networks loaded using PyTorch
 		- `PointIntervenerRollout`: Gives deceleration policy to model of env to build estimate
 2. `hmn_adv_saferl/algos`:
 	- `cppo`: PPO algorithm modified for the constrained/safe setting.
 Our implementation maintains a value function for the reward and a value function to predict the constraint cost or an intervention (here, overloaded into the same scalar).
 Thus, CPPO can be used for both the constrained setting where a Lagrange multiplier is optimized and the unconstrained safe setting where we receive a fixed penalty for an intervention.
 	- `csc`: constrained PPO algorithm but with a state-action critic used for the cost in place of the state critic.
 The state-action "safety" critic is used to filter out unsafe proposed actions, and is trained in a conservative fashion to make the agent more safe.
-3.
+3. Other files in `hmn_adv_saferl` folder are used to initialize, run the algorithms descirbed above
+4.